Piratenpartei/keycloak-ekklesia/README.md

 ### Maintenance

-When keycloak is updated, check if the template files account/account.ftl and login/login-update-profile.ftl were changed inside the <keycloakInstallDir>/themes/base folder and update them in this theme accordingly.
+When keycloak is updated, check if the template files `account/account.ftl`, `login/login-update-profile.ftl`, `login/login.ftl` or `login/register.ftl` were changed inside the `<keycloakInstallDir>/themes/base` folder and update them in this theme accordingly.

 ## Sync with External Systems